 - Have passed one of the real estate industry’s examinations;

 - Be enrolled in one or more professional development courses;

 - Must not be a licensed moneylender or an employee of a licensed moneylender;

 - Must not be an un-discharged bankrupt;

 - Must not have any track record of convictions;

 - Must not have a record of criminal activity that involves either dishonesty or fraud;

-Most of the licensing conditions that has been mentioned above will still be applicable.
-The proposed improvement comes in the form of new licensing conditions which the Main Licensee will have to satisfy.
-This includes most of the points mentioned above in the Proposed Compulsory Registration of Real Estate section above, as well as these new ones:
+Most of the licensing conditions that have been mentioned above are still applicable.
+The proposed improvements come in the form of new licensing conditions which the main licensee will have to satisfy.
+These includes most of the points mentioned in the section above titled “Proposed compulsory registration of real estate agents”, as well as the following:

 - Having at least three years of working experience;